-My general interests lie in distributed systems and networking.
-Keywords like big data, storage, consistency, geo-replication, and fault tolerance pique my interest.
+I am interested in the theory, design, implementation, evaluation, and deployment of large-scale distributed systems.
+Keywords like big data, storage, consistency, geo-replication, consensus, concurrency control, and fault tolerance pique my interest.

 One of my research directions looks at the tradeoffs between the power and performance properties of distributed systems.
 Power properties like consistency and transactional abilities make systems easier to reason about and program against.
 Performance properties like latency and throughput affect end user experience and the capital cost of systems.
 We're exploring what combinations of power and performance are and aren't possible.
 The SNOW Theorem and Janus is our most recent work in this area, which also includes Existential Consistency, Consistency Challenges, Rococo, Eiger, and COPS.